plusone-robotics/Azure_Kinect_ROS_Driver/README.md

 For more information about how to use the node, please see the [usage guide](docs/usage.md).

+## PlusOne Robotics Features

+The k4a_exposure_calibration node allows users to both update the Azure Kinect camera's exposure and to auto tune the exposure for a provided average blue value from the command line.

 ## Status

 This code is provided as a starting point for using the Azure Kinect Developer Kit with ROS.
 Community developed features are welcome.